Urinary Tract Infection (cont.)

 When should people seek medical care for a UTI?

 Any adult or child who develops any of the symptoms of a urinary tract infection needs to be evaluated by a medical professional, preferably within 24 hours.
 Most medical offices can test urine for infection by using a quick urine "dipstick" test.

-- If you have symptoms of a lower urinary tract infection, call your health-care provider for an appointment, preferably on the very day that symptoms are recognized.
+- Someone who has symptoms of a lower urinary tract infection should call a health care professional for an appointment, preferably on the same day that symptoms are recognized.

-- If you have symptoms of an upper urinary tract infection involving the kidneys, call your health-care provider immediately.
+- Someone who has symptoms of an upper urinary tract infection involving the kidneys should call a health care professional immediately.
 Depending on the situation, he or she will recommend either a visit to the office or to a hospital emergency department.

 - Vomiting and inability to keep down clear fluids or medication